How to use the Python split() function for string?

 ['We', 'want', 'to#learn#Pyhon']

-In the above example, the max limit is 2.
-This means the string will be split only twice.
-We can see in the output, that on the first split ‘We’ is added to the list, on the second it adds ‘want’ and stops.
-The remaining string, ‘to#learn#Pyhon’ is added as it is.
+limit is two.
+Because of that, there will be only two splits in the string.
+As can be seen in the output, on the first split, ‘We’ is added to the list, and on the second, it adds ‘want’ and then stops.
+In the list, the remaining string, ‘to#learn#Pyhon,’ is added as a third substring.